jessvan/Morgen/md/HP-HowTo.md

 href="http://en.flossmanuals.net/command-line/getting-started/"> A
 good resource </a> for getting started with command line.

-# Styling Reflowable ePubs 2/4
+# Styling Reflowable epubs 2/4

 ## Intro

-Once you've created your ePub3 using the Hybrid Publishing Toolkit method \[link to page 1/4\] or \*the Sausage Machine\* <a href="http://hpt.publishinglab.org/index.php?about">platform</a>, you can add your own style to it.
+Once you've created your epub3 using the Hybrid Publishing Toolkit method \[link to page 1/4\] or \*the Sausage Machine\* <a href="http://hpt.publishinglab.org/index.php?about">platform</a>, you can add your own style to it.
 This can be done with some changes to